-Light is a form of energy which is in the form of an electromagnetic wave and is almost everywhere around us.
-The visible light have wavelengths measuring between 400–700 nanometres.
-Sun is the primary source of light by which plants utilize this to produce their energy.
+Light is a form of energy that is in the form of an electromagnetic wave and is almost everywhere around us.
+The visible light has wavelengths measuring between 400–700 nanometres.
+The Sun is the primary source of light by which plants utilize this to produce their energy.

-- Speed of light- The rate at which the light travels in free space is called as Speed of light.
-For example, the light travels 30% slower in water when compared to vacuum.
+The rate at which the light travels in free space is called the Speed of light.
+For example, the light travels 30% slower in the water when compared to vacuum.

-- Dispersion- It is a property of light, where the white light splits into its constituent colors.
-The phenomenon of dispersion can be observed in the form of a prism.
+It is a property of light, where the white light splits into its constituent colors.
+Dispersion can be observed in the form of a prism.

 Applications of Optics